-- The scholar planner must have the scholar's name written in sharpie on the planner in order to use it as a bathroom pass. - Scholars must fill out time and destination in their planner, and have a teacher sign off on it before they can leave the classroom. - Scholars are not allowed to use the bathroom in the first or last 10 minutes of a class period. - During the last period of the school day scholars may not use the restroom after 3:00PM. - If a scholar has completely used all of their bathroom passes in the first or second nine weeks it will result in a parent teacher conference to address any possible issues. - If a scholar has filled all of their bathroom slots they will be required to purchase a new scholar planner. - If a scholar has a medical issue that affects his or her bathroom usage, this issue should be made known to administration and teachers via a doctor's note.
+- The agenda/planner must have the scholar's name written in sharpie on the planner in order to use it as a bathroom pass. - Scholars must fill out date/time and destination in their planner in ink, and have a teacher sign off on it in ink before they can leave the classroom. - Scholars are not allowed to use the bathroom in the first or last 10 minutes of a class period. - During the last period of the school day, scholars may not use the restroom after 3:15PM. - If a scholar has completely used all of their bathroom passes in the first or second nine weeks, it may result in a parent teacher conference to address any possible issues. - If a scholar has filled all of their bathroom slots, they will be required to purchase a new agenda/planner. - If a scholar has a medical issue that affects his or her bathroom usage, this issue should be made known to administration and teachers via a doctor's note. - Scholars must utilize the restroom or water fountain located closest to the classroom that the student is assigned to at the time.